Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/airgap/airgap-bundles.md

 Upload to the registry using `skopeo`:

-1. Load `skopeo` image from the airgap bundle
+1. Load `skopeo` image from the airgap bundle:

     ```shell
     docker load -i airgap-bundle/skopeo_v1.17.0.tar